the best mini fridge

 for the freezer compartment.
 That means the freezer is isolated from the fridge

 and better insulated overall, so your frozen items stay frozen and chilled

 foods aren't damaged by leaking cold air.

-maximizes your fridge space and eliminates the worry about cold air going
+maximizes your refrigerator space and eliminates the worry about cold air going

 places it doesn't belong.
 If you really need extra freezing capacity, you're